Acidic Soil- Definition And Causes

 • Granules, and

-Depending on your soil sort and the amount of dampness within the ground, one of these compounds may be a great option.
+Depending on your soil type and the amount of dampness within the ground, one of these compounds may be a great option.

 Pulverized lime is finely ground and more effectively retained by the soil.
-In any case, it is more troublesome to spread since it can clog the applicator.
+In any case, it is more troublesome to spread since it can clog the application.

 Some lime sources contain micronutrients like dolomite, which is a blend of calcium and magnesium carbonates.